HaydenDuong/SIT305-Mobile_Application_Development/Task 8.1C/documents/HD task/plan.md

     *   **Neo4j Model:** Add `Group` node label and `INTERESTED_IN_GROUP` or `MEMBER_OF` relationships.
     *   **Llama 2 / Backend:**
         *   Can Llama 2 also suggest relevant existing groups based on interests?
-        *   Or, initially, manually populate some groups related to common interests in Neo4j.
+        *   Or, initially, dynamically populate groups related to interests in Neo4j.
     *   **Recommendation Logic:** Update backend to query for relevant groups based on user interests.
     *   **Android UI:** Add a section/tab in `RecommendationsActivity` to show suggested groups.
     *   **Deliverable:** App can suggest relevant groups/communities.